nicholas-wilcox/date-format-selector/README.md

 and
 [the MDN documentation for these extensions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat#parameters).

-The time zone input accepts valid IANA time zone names.
-Both this input and the locales input will have a red outline when given invalid input.
-The _effective_ input (i.e. the values used in `Date.toLocaleString()`) will update when the corresponding text input changes to a valid and non-empty value.
-In other words, the locale and time zone will _not_ reset to the browser's default when you clear the text inputs.
+The time zone input accepts valid
+[IANA time zone names](https://www.iana.org/time-zones).
+Both this input and the locales input will have a red outline when given invalid values that are not recognized.
+You can reset to your browser's default value by clearing out the text inputs.

 ### Format Options